syncfusion-content/wpf-docs/wpf/PropertyGrid/Custom-Property-Definition.md

 ![PropertyGridItem adding and removing at runtime](Property_definition_images\Dynamic.gif)

-## Manually define the PropertyItem
+## Custom definition of PropertyItem

-You can manually define the display name, description, category, nested mode, readonly state and value editor for any property items.
+You can customize the display name, description, category, nested mode, readonly state and value editor for any property items.

-* `PropertyGridItem.DisplayName` - To manually define the display name for the property items.
+* `PropertyGridItem.DisplayName` - To customize the display name for the property items.

-* `PropertyGridItem.Description`- To manually define the description for the property items.
+* `PropertyGridItem.Description`- To customize the description for the property items.

-* `PropertyGridItem.CategoryName` - To manually define the category for the property items.
+* `PropertyGridItem.CategoryName` - To customize the category for the property items.

-* `PropertyGridItem.IsReadOnly` - To manually define the readonly state for the property items.
+* `PropertyGridItem.IsReadOnly` - To customize the readonly state for the property items.

-* `PropertyGridItem.Editor` - To manually define the own value editor for the property items.
+* `PropertyGridItem.Editor` - To customize the own value editor for the property items.

-* `PropertyGridItem.NestedPropertyDisplayMode` - To manually define the nested mode of the property items.
+* `PropertyGridItem.NestedPropertyDisplayMode` - To customize the nested mode of the property items.

-* `PropertyGridItem.Visibility` - To manually define the visibility for the property items.
+* `PropertyGridItem.Visibility` - To customize the visibility for the property items.

 N> [View Sample in GitHub](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/Custom-PropertyDefinition)